Archie Fisher: Comeback

 In 1983 Fisher started hosting the long-running BBC Radio Scotland folk programme Travelling Folk.
 He retired in April 2010, handing over presenting duties to fiddler Bruce MacGregor.
 He appeared as the lead guitarist on Tom Paxton's 1986 album, The Very Best of Tom Paxton, and performed with Tommy Makem and Liam Clancy on television, recordings and concert tours.
-He also produced the Irish duo's first four albums, Tommy Makem & Liam Clancy (1976), The Makem & Clancy Concert (1977), Two For The Early Dew (1978) and The Makem & Clancy Collection (1980).
+He also produced the Irish duo's first four albums, Tommy Makem & Liam Clancy (1976), The Makem & Clancy Concert (1977), Two for the Early Dew (1978) and The Makem & Clancy Collection (1980).
 After Barbara Dickson achieved fame as an easy listening singer, it was many years before she sang folk songs again.
 When she did, Fisher was invited back to join her.

-Fisher has toured Canada and the US as a solo act as well as appearing with Garnet Rogers and with John Renbourn.
-His style of singing is very gentle and he avoids all electronic instruments.
+Fisher toured Canada and the US as a solo act as well as appearing with Garnet Rogers and with John Renbourn.
+His style of singing is very gentle and he generally avoids all electronic instruments, an exception is the recording of 'The last time I saw Esau Shaw' from the album 'Orfeo'.
 "Dark-Eyed Molly" has been recorded by Fairport Convention (who also recorded "The Wounded Whale"), Eva Cassidy, Stan Rogers and Sheena Wellington.
-"Lindsay" has been recorded by John Renbourn and has been a highlight at his live shows for years, while "Mountain Rain" has been recorded by Wizz Jones (along with John Renbourn on guitar).
+"Lindsay" has been recorded by John Renbourn and has been a highlight at his live shows for years, while "Mountain Rain" has been recorded by Wizz Jones (along with Renbourn on guitar).

+Personal life and death

-Fisher now lives in the south of Scotland.
-He was awarded an MBE in the New Year Honours List in 2006.
+Fisher lived in the south of Scotland in his final years.
+He was appointed a Member of the Order of the British Empire (MBE) in the 2007 New Year Honours, for services to Traditional Scottish Music.

+Fisher died on 1 November 2025, aged 86.